 Perhaps you’d love to come here too for some timelapse and night photography tricks if you’re a photographer.

-Well, if you have your partner, you can bring him/her here and drink some wine as you talk deeply with each other.
+If you have your partner, you can bring them here and drink some wine as you talk deeply with each other.
 With the view, I’m sure it’s gonna be a memorable time you’ll cherish forever!

-It has very high ratings in Google Maps (4.5 out of 5) for having a nice view, more than adequate facilities (tables, benches, cooking range, fridge, pot wash, clean and maintained toilet and showers).
-You can also ask for electricity supply if you need to charge your phones or switch on lights.
+It has very high ratings in Google Maps (4.5 out of 5) for having a nice view and more than adequate facilities (tables, benches, cooking range, fridge, pot wash, clean and maintained toilet and showers).
+You can also ask for an electricity supply if you need to charge your phones or switch on lights.

-It may look secluded from town, but don’t worry, the site is serviced with a bus.
-Most importantly, as soon as you check-in, you will be given free bus tickets to the town!
+It may look secluded from town, but don’t worry, the site is serviced by a bus.
+Most importantly, as soon as you check in, you will be given free bus tickets to the town!

 Camping Holdrio is usually open during summer, but it’s best to send them an email for clarifications/reservations.
 Here are the rates:

-Activity 9: Visit the Heaven on Earth Place on Switzerland
+9. Visit the Heaven on Earth Place in Switzerland

-Lauterbrunnen has sparked the imagination of many creatives, artists, and writers throughout the years.
+Throughout the years, Lauterbrunnen has sparked the imagination of many creatives, artists, and writers.
 Rivendell, the home of the elves in J.R.R.
 Tolkien’s novels Lord of The Ring and The Hobbit, is said to be inspired by Lauterbrunnen.

-Well, if you want to be awe-inspired like J.R.R Tolkien, then you have to see Lauterbrunnen.
+If you want to be awe-inspired like J.R.R Tolkien, you must see Lauterbrunnen.
 It is just 2 train rides away from Grindelwald, definitely effortless to visit!